SbokyZahodi/modpack-constructor/README.md

 ## Bug Reporting
 ### 🐛 Found a Bug?

-To report a bug, please open an [Issue](https://github.com/SbokyZahodi/modpack-constructor/issues)
+To report a bug, please open an [Issue](https://github.com/SbokyZahodi/modpack-constructor/issues) and provide the modpack URL